Skip to content

 STUDIO evidence emitter

-scpn_mif_core.evidence maps MIF's result artifacts onto the SCPN STUDIO v1 studio.*.v1 evidence bundle — the provenance-first result envelope shared across the SCPN ecosystem (PROV-O graph, RO-Crate profile, evidence-kind/level axes, formal certificates, the claim-boundary lattice, recompute provenance, an in-toto-style attestation, and content-addressed cross-studio derivation edges).
+scpn_mif_core.evidence is the dependency-free legacy bridge that maps MIF's result artifacts onto the SCPN STUDIO v1 studio.*.v1 evidence bundle — the provenance-first result envelope shared across the SCPN ecosystem (PROV-O graph, RO-Crate profile, evidence-kind/level axes, formal certificates, the claim-boundary lattice, recompute provenance, an in-toto-style attestation, and content-addressed cross-studio derivation edges).

 What maps where